 To allow for efficient access to the APIC registers in x2APIC mode, the serializing semantics of WRMSR are relaxed when writing to the APIC registers.
 Thus, system software should not use "WRMSR to APIC registers in x2APIC mode" as a serializing instruction.
 Read and write accesses to the APIC registers will occur in program order.
-A WRMSR to an APIC register may complete before all preceding stores are globally visible; software can prevent this by inserting a serializing instruction, an SFENCE, or an MFENCE before the WRMSR.
+A WRMSR to an APIC register may complete before all preceding stores are globally visible; software can prevent this by inserting a serializing instruction or the sequence MFENCE; LFENCE before the WRMSR.